jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 I was able to get `efibootmgr` to finally run without error, but a restart still just brought me to GRUB.
 So, I took a more manual route.

-### Before proceeding: get rescatux
+### Before proceeding: get Rescatux
-Before you do this, make sure you have a USB or CD/DVD with a burned image of [rescatux](TODO). rescatux is an amazing 20MB rescue boot image which can boot into most anything.
-This is not a precaution; if you follow these steps, you *will* need rescatux, so burn it now.
+Very importantly, make sure you have a USB or CD/DVD with a burned image of [Rescatux](TODO).
+Rescatux is an amazing 20MB rescue boot image which can boot into most anything.
+This is not a precaution; if you follow these steps, you *will* need Rescatux, so burn it now.
 TODO: download/burn instructions.

 ### Manually loading the updater EFI
-The idea is simple: just add a GRUB entry for the firmware updater, since I can so reliably make it into GRUB.
-The catch is that the firmware updater, thinking that it was booted from the temporary boot made by the bash script discussed above, deletes the EFI boot entry which was used to boot.
-As long as there's a rescatux image lying around, though, that's not a problem.
+My idea was simple: just add a GRUB entry for the firmware updater, since I can so reliably make it into GRUB.
+The catch is that the firmware updater, thinking that it was booted from the temporary boot path made by the bash script discussed above, deletes the EFI boot path which was used to boot.
+As long as there's a Rescatux image lying around, though, that's not a problem.

 #### Add the GRUB entry
 The GRUB entry should look something like this (put it at the bottom of